-In-kind services consist of time spent by commissioners and site visitors on their accreditation program.
+In-kind services consist of services contributed by volunteer accreditation visitors and commissioners.
 In-kind services are recorded at their fair market value as of the date of the contribution.

 Use of estimates -

 The preparation of the financial statements in conformity with accounting principles generally accepted in the United States of America, requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
 Accordingly, actual results could differ from those estimates.